Automations

 Relative delays ("wait 3 days") run from when the contact entered the step.
 Absolute delays ("Tuesday at 9am") respect each contact’s timezone if you have it on file, otherwise the workspace timezone.
 Business-hours-only delays are supported.

-Yes — that's the point.
+Yes — that’s the point.
 When a deal stage changes, an activity goes overdue, or a deal is created, an automation can fire in the same workspace.
-It works the other way too: an automation can update a contact field or move a deal.
+It works the other way too: an automation can update a contact field or move a deal forward.

 Yes.
 Every client workspace has its own automations, its own templates, its own goal reports.
 Nothing crosses between accounts.
-Switch workspaces in one click; you're in a fully separate environment.
+Switch workspaces in one click and you’re in a fully separate environment.

 Wire up one workflow.
 Watch it work.